-- 4.3.4.2 Should the Az ISA's ARNT auction and trading mechanism not be in place by September 1, 2001, the commitment of the SCs serving standard offer retail loads to the mechanism specified in Section 4.3.4.1 shall be reevaluated by the Az ISA to consider whether an extension beyond December 31, 2001 can be arranged. - 4.3.4.3 In allocating the MW made available pursuant to Section 4.3.4.1, each TP shall allocate the amount of MW described to SCs serving competitive retail access customers who request such an allocation on a pro rata basis, by dividing the SC's Retail Network Load in the Load Zone(s) by the sum, for all of the requesting SCs, of the Retail Network Loads in the Load Zone(s).
+- 4.3.4.2 Should the Az ISA's ARNT auction and trading mechanism not be implemented, be in place by September 1, 2001, the commitment of the Standard Offer SCs serving standard offer retail loads to the mechanism specified in Section 4.3.4.1 shall continue until the earlier of: (i) the termination of services under the Az ISA tariff; or (ii) the operational date of an RTO that serves the retail load located in the service territories to which these Protocols apply. be reevaluated by the Az ISA to consider whether an extension beyond December 31, 2001 can be arranged. - 4.3.4.3 In allocating the MW made available pursuant to Section 4.3.4.1, each TP shall allocate the amount of MW described to SCs serving competitive retail access customers who request such an allocation on a pro rata basis, by dividing the SC's Retail Network Load in the Load Zone(s) by the sum, for all of the requesting SCs, of the Retail Network Loads in the Load Zone(s).